donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ## Introduction

-This is an implementation of the Ghost of Tushima grass + rotational physics dynamics based motion of Bezier curve grass.
+This is an implementation of the Ghost of Tsushima grass + rotational physics dynamics based motion of Bezier curve grass.

-The implementation of the GOT grass is based on the [GDC presentation](https://www.youtube.com/watch?v=Ibe1JBF5i5Y) of the Sucker Punch Studio.
+The implementation of the GOT grass is based on the [GDC presentation](https://www.youtube.com/watch?v=Ibe1JBF5i5Y) of Sucker Punch Studio.
-The presenter of the Sucker Punch Studio did not tell how they calculated the grass motion, so I have made my own rotational physics based dynamics motion.
+The presenter from Sucker Punch Studio did not explain how they calculated the grass motion, so I have created my own rotational physics based dynamics motion.

 ## General Structure of the Grass Generation and Motion

-PCG and Niagara are used to spawn the grasses and calculate the motions of each grass instances.
+PCG and Niagara are used to spawn the grasses and calculate the motions of each grass instance.

-In order to combine PCG with Niagara, I am using a beta status plugin made by Epic Games, which provides a PCG nodes that writes data to Niagara data channel.
+In order to combine PCG with Niagara, I am using a beta status plugin made by Epic Games, which provides PCG nodes that write data to Niagara data channels.

 ### PCG
-1. Partitioned PCG generates grasses with hierarchial grids.
+1. Partitioned PCG generates grasses with hierarchical grids.
     - Grasses are generated at runtime.
-    - Larger grids in higher hierarchy generates fewer grasses than smaller grids in lower hierarchy.
+    - Larger grids in higher hierarchy generate fewer grasses than smaller grids in lower hierarchy.
-    - Larger grids have longer generation radius and clean up radius than the smaller grids.
-Making fewer grasses generation at distant area and more grasses in near area.
+    - Larger grids have longer generation radius and clean up radius than the smaller grids, making fewer grass generations at distant areas and more grasses in near areas.
 2. PCG generates grasses by writing data to Niagara Data Channel.
     - Write grass instance data to NDC as a PCG point enters within the generation radius.
-    - Write the grass instance data again if the PCG point gets out of the clean up radius and re-enters to the generation radius.
+    - Write the grass instance data again if the PCG point gets out of the clean up radius and re-enters the generation radius.

 ### Niagara
 1. Spawn grass instances as data is received from Niagara Data Channel
 2. Calculate and update the motion of grass instances.